 It takes more than just ambience and design to fall in love with a place.
 Upon entering the newly rebranded Delicious in One Utama Shopping Centre (Selangor, Malaysia), a waft of surprise powders into multiple blinks of amazement.
 Soon, a warm feeling of joy lingers and the soul now fills with contentment.
 It doesn't take me long to locate the corner padded seat at the end of the restaurant, right between the interior space and outdoor alfresco dining area, separated by a glass wall.

-“Delicious has been a place where we laugh of the silliest moments, cry over heartbreaks and celebrate happy times with loved ones.
+“Delicious has been a place where we laugh at the silliest moments, cry over heartbreaks and celebrate happy times with loved ones.
 It is a place that has etched tremendous layers of memories throughout the years,” reminisces Tan San Hui, who recently returned to Malaysia from Australia to help manage the business which was taken over recently by Envictus International Holdings Limited.

-In its new brand direction, Delicious introduces a more mature palette and an east-meets-west fusion palate for diners.
+In its new brand direction, Delicious introduces a more mature and an east-meets-west fusion palate for diners.

 Inspired by Locals

 Lisette Scheers from local design studio, L.Inc takes pride in redesigning the entire interior space and branding of the new Delicious.
 Lisette clearly remembers where her ideas and sketches for the new Delicious were conceptualised.

 “It was in an airport in India.
 As I was a few hours early, I got some water, flashed my watercolours and began sketching.
 Within an hour or so, I had a few design schemes ready to be presented.
 And they were all in my favourite colours, blue and green,” recalls the creative director of Nala Designs, her namesake brand focusing on fabrics, accessories and home living goods.